Alabama, Mississippi get rain and warnings ahead of Lee

 "The only catastrophe here will be if we lose power before the game's over," Hanks said.

-The Florida Panhandle could get four to eight inches of rain by late Sunday, forecasters said.
+The Florida Panhandle also could get four to eight inches of rain by late Sunday, forecasters said.

-The storm system also could spawn tornadoes overnight in parts of southern Louisiana, Mississippi and Alabama and the far western Florida Panhandle.
+The storm system also could spawn tornadoes, prompting the National Weather Service in Mobile to extend a tornado watch until 10 p.m.
+Saturday for coastal Alabama.

 Several events have been canceled or delayed by Lee.